-- Satisfies all the goals for the IMPS logic - A version of Church's simple type theory with: - Traditional approach to partial functions and undefinedness - Additional constructors, including a definite description operator - Sort system for classifying expressions by value - Laws of predicate logic are modified slightly - Instantiation and beta-reduction are restricted to defined expressions - Undefined expressions are indiscernible
+- Satisfies all the goals for the IMPS logic. - A version of Church's simple type theory with: - ▶ Traditional approach to undefinedness. - ▶ Additional constructors, including a definite description operator. - ▶ Sort system for classifying expressions by their values. - Laws of predicate logic are modified slightly. - ▶ Instantiation and beta-reduction are restricted to defined expressions. - ▶ Undefined expressions are indiscernible.